The DPT Program is accepting applications from July 15, 2022 – May 16, 2023 for the January 2024 cohort of DPT students (graduating Class of 2026).

 - Two semesters of general physics (algebra) with lab – 8 credit hours

-- One semester of upper level biology (300+) with or without lab – 3-4 credit hours
+- One semester of upper-level biology or exercise physiology (300+) with or without lab – 3-4 credit hours

-- One semester of statistics (math or psychology) – 3 credit hours
+- One semester of statistics – 3 credit hours

 - Two semesters of social sciences (psychology or sociology) – 6 credit hours